Configure private link for Azure Monitor

 privatelink.blob.core.chinacloudapi.cn

 This zone covers the global endpoints used by Azure Monitor, which means endpoints serve requests globally/regionally and not resource-specific requests.
-This zone should have endpoints mapped for:
+This zone should have endpoints mapped for the following:

 - in.ai: Application Insights ingestion endpoint (both a global and a regional entry).